alachins/raisd/README.md

 The CommonOutlierPoints files contain outlier positions and their respective scores per tool/method.

-An example of a common-outlier analysis applied on the RAiSD and SweeD reports obtained by the analysis of 1,601 SARS-CoV-2 genomes (available at the [GISAID database](https://platform.gisaid.org/), including the generated
+An example of a common-outlier analysis applied on the RAiSD and SweeD reports obtained by the analysis of 1,601 SARS-CoV-2 genomes (available at the [GISAID database](https://platform.gisaid.org/)) can be found in the common-outliers-SARS-CoV-2 directory.
+The RAiSD command used to perform the common-outlier analysis is the following:

+	../RAiSD -n common-outliers -CO SweeD_Report.SARS-CoV-2 1 2 RAiSD_Report.SARS-CoV-2 1 2 -COT 0.05 -COD 400